blestab/Awesome-OpenSource/CONTRIBUTING.md

    * [How To Do PR And Submission](#How-To-Do-PR-And-Submission)

 ### Getting Started
-1. So for the first time contributor just Just go to to our README for resources which will help you to understand basics.
+1. So for the first time contributor just go to our README for resources which will help you to understand basics.
-2. Then goto the Awesome-OpenSource](https://github.com/MOSHC/Awesome-OpenSource) Repo and fork it as it shown below.
+2. Then go to the Awesome-OpenSource](https://github.com/MOSHC/Awesome-OpenSource) Repo and fork it as it shown below.
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/9csji4wy5xyo9mlilr4t.png)

 3. After forking you can clone it for as your local repo using this command to do contributions.